Disputes regarding who is allowed and responsible for cutting trees near power lines can be tricky.

 - Contact your electric company

-Should a power line fall on one of your bedrooms or living room, you have to remain inside until you can contact your electric company.
-This is to assure your safety in exiting your home.
+Should a power line fall on one of your bedrooms or living room, you must remain inside until you can contact your electric company.
+This is to ensure your safety in exiting your home.

 - Keep distance from the power line